dmcurtis98/Dawn_Technical_Writing_Samples/README.md

 # Dawn's Technical Writing Portfolio

-This repository showcases my technical writing and documentation projects.
+This portfolio contains self-directed projects that demonstrate professional-level technical writing skills.
+While new to the technical writing field, I've modeled these samples on real-world standards to show my ability to quickly contribute in a professional environment.

-Each project demonstrates my ability to transform unstructured subject-matter-expert (SME) notes into clear, accurate, and compliant documentation.
+Each project showcases my process for transforming unstructured subject-matter-expert (SME) notes into clear, accurate, and compliant documentation.

 ---